 Microcredit's purpose was declared in 1997 to be: "a global campaign to reach 100 million of the world's poorest families, especially the women of those families, with credit for self-employment and other financial and business services by the year 2005" (Daley-Harris, 2009, p.35).
 By 2007, their efforts exceeded the goal of 100 million by 54 million (Daley-Harris, 2009).
-Further, the worldwide financial meltdown of 2007 has left exasperated governments unable to care for their impoverished by means of traditional and often exhausted government funded programs, and with few incentives for banks to loan to the poor, economic devastation plagues the globe.

-Fortunately for many, microcredit organizations and institutions like the Grameen bank have taken on the plight of the poor.
+Further, the worldwide financial meltdown in 2007 has exasperated governments in taking care of the poor using traditional government funded programs and incentives for banks to loan to the poor.
+In its place, microcredit organizations and institutions like the Grameen bank have taken on the plight of the poor.
 "Microfinance institutions and their backers - which include banks, charities, nongovernmental organizations (NGOs) and international development institutions such as the World Bank" (Hodge, 2010, p.
 18) are targeting areas that will benefit from their input.
-Small to medium sized credit operators in countrysides and towns that had lost traditional financial structures took to microcredit to fill the gap.
+Small to medium size credit operators in countryside and towns that had lost traditional financial structures took to microcredit to fill the gap.
 "Microfinance subsequently proliferated in countries with a paucity of bank infrastructures, such as most of Africa, Asia, Latin America, and Eastern Europe.
 In some of these countries, less than 20 percent of the population has a bank account."
 (Ayayi & Sene, 2010, p.
 303).
 Whether the new MFI's mission statements will honor the poor as well as benefit their shareholders is yet to be determined.

-Lately, the focus is turning to the Americas.
+Lately, the focus is turning to the America's.
 "Commitment to the concept has been particularly strong in Latin America, according to the first annual global microfinance index produced by the Economist Intelligence Unit (ElU).
 The region accounts for six of the top ten most suitable destinations for microfinance ranked in the ElU's research report: Bolivia, Colombia, Ecuador, El Salvador, Nicaragua and Peru" (Sanchez, 2009 as cited by Hodge, 2010, p.
 18).
-The index, a taxonomy of 55 countries, appears to be the first of its kind.
-It tightly defines MFIs as institutions that provide microcredit to those who earn less than 250 percent of the Gross National Income per Capita.
-Evaluations of this type are difficult to find because of weak and inconsistent data along with deficient transmission of information across countries.
-However, it scores and normalizes 13 indicators, reorganizing them into three broad categories: regulatory framework, investment environment, and institutional advancement (Sanchez, 2009).
-Sanchez further found the best ranked nations had the most favorable legal and regulatory framework followed by a moderate investment environment and a high level of institutional development.
-Journa
+The index appears to be the first of its kind and is a study of 55 countries.
+It tightly defines MFIs as those that provide microcredit to those who earn less than 250 percent of the Gross National Income per Capita.
+Evaluations of this type are difficult to find because of weak and inconsistent data along with deficient information across countries.
+However, it scores and normalizes 13 indicators reorganizing them into three broad categories, regulatory framework, investment environment, and institutional advancement (Sanchez, 2009).
+Sanchez further found the best ranked nations had the most favorable legal and regulatory framework, followed by a moderate investment environment, and a high level of institutional development.